rakuri255/UltraSinger/README.md

 Pitching is done with the `crepe` model.
 Also consider that a bigger model is more accurate, but also takes longer to pitch.
-For just testing you should use `tiny`, which is currently default.
+For just testing you should use `tiny`.
 If you want solid accurate, then use the `full` model.

 ```commandline